kylevirmarmillendez/Training/4. php-with-laravel-for-beginners-become-a-master-in-laravel/Section-8-Laravel-Fundamentals-Database-Laravel-Migrations.md

 **Migrations** - Table generators where we can define tables and columns inside the table.

 **Migrations Setup**
-- Go to .env file and changethe DB_DATABASE value to the your database.
+- Go to .env file and change the DB_DATABASE value to the your database.
 - Change the DB_USERNAME value to root
 - Leave the DB_PASSWORB blank.
 - GO to the terminal the type "php artisan migrate"